Jackie Hart, Jackie lived in Palmerston North until he passed away in 2008. Return to Personalities.

 Where did your bikes get to? .
 "I still got 'em. come and have a look" He has his original Rudge and JAP--along with sheds and rooms full of bikes and cars and parts.

-Jackie is a real character and although a little eccentric is a pleasure to talk to.
+Jackie was a real character and although a little eccentric was a pleasure to talk to.
 Editor.